Zgoss/COP1500-project-1/README.md

 11. Graduation and work on independent program (2 hours)
 12. Complete independent program (2 hours)
 ### Logs
-- week one: completed why we programed - 3+hrs.
+- week one: completed Why We Programed - 3+hrs.
 Learned the very basics and fundamentals of programming.
 Was taught how to install and use python at a beginner level.

 ![chapter 1](https://user-images.githubusercontent.com/54559367/66277815-a93ff400-e871-11e9-892d-0e05bb6e5dcf.PNG)

-- week two: completed variables and expressions - 3hrs.
+- week two: completed Variables and Expressions - 3hrs.
 Learned about type and its' usefulness.Learned about variables, constants, prompts, and many other programming terms.
 Also learned about statements and functions.Also learned the importance of indenting or nesting

 ![chapter 2](https://user-images.githubusercontent.com/54559367/66277819-afce6b80-e871-11e9-9ab1-8dcd50ba0c02.PNG)

-- week three: completed conditional code - 3hrs. learned about comparision operators, sequential execution, and multi-way execution. .
+- week three: completed Conditional Code - 3hrs. learned about comparision operators, sequential execution, and multi-way execution. .
 Also learned the try and except dynamic

 ![Chapter 3](https://user-images.githubusercontent.com/54559367/66277822-b1982f00-e871-11e9-8eae-9825e014f100.PNG)

-- week four: completed functions - 2hrs.
+- week four: completed Functions - 2hrs.
 Learned about functions such as def, max, and min.
 Also learned about arugments and parameters.
 The return function was also spoken about in this module.

 ![Chapter 4](https://user-images.githubusercontent.com/54559367/66277823-b2c95c00-e871-11e9-94cb-a8307b39e225.PNG)